 - Check Engine Light

-- Gas odor when starting in cold weather
+- Strange gas smell, especially when starting the engine in cold weather

-- Bad mass air flow sensor (when integrated with the IAT)
+- Faulty mass air flow sensor (when it is integrated with the IAT)

 How Serious is the P0113 Code?

-- Replace mass air flow sensor (when integrated with the IAT)
+- Replace the mass air flow sensor (if it’s integrated with the IAT)